Lex-van-Os/VirtueVerse/README.md

 #### Database configuration
 To connect to a locally defined database, you first have to create a PostgreSQL database, locally.
 This can be done with a tool like `pgAdmin` (comes with an installation of PostgreSQL when selected).

-When having created a local database, the project `.env` file has to be modified to refer to your local database.
+When having created a local database, you should create a `.env` file based on the `.env.example` file.
+This file should be created in the same location as the example file.
+The `.env` file has to be modified to refer to your local database.
 The variables that have to be changed, are all the variables starting with `'DB_'.` For example:

 ```php
 DB_CONNECTION=pgsql